Kevin Essington

 • Scenario planning is central to emergency management, insurance, and military operations.
 Should scenario planning be a part of your nonprofit planning cycle and minimize shocks to your nonprofit organizations?

 United States national elections often portend big shifts in multi-billion dollar spending priorities.
 The 2024 election means that Federal support for many community, urban, environmental, educational, and artistic pursuits is over, following several years of strong support.
-Also, since 2000 society has been dealt more than election shocks: September 11, the 2008 financial crisis, COVID to name a few.
+Also, since 2000 United States’ society has been dealt more than election shocks such as September 11, the 2008 financial crisis, and COVID to name a few.

 Through all of this, nonprofit organizations have a mission to see to.
 In fact, the absence of Federal investment in social needs makes your mission even more critical than before!
 Your strategic approach to achieving your mission needs to stay mostly intact, even if your programs or actions update annually.
 But how can you stay strategic when funding and policy swings can be so severe?